The expectations of life depend upon diligence; the mechanic that would perfect his work must first sharpen his tools.Confucius

 I am confident the techniques described in this series of posts will prove useful if sharp tools matter to you.
 Your tools may not talk much, but if you train yourself in these techniques I promise they will sing their appreciation.

 I trust the gentlemen that taught and mentored me would be pleased with the content in this series of articles, although I doubt they have time for reading nowadays.
-I will ask them when I see them again in the big woodpile in the sky.
+I’ll make the introductions, so let’s ask them when we meet again in the big lumberyard in the sky.

 If you have questions or would like to learn more about our tools, please click the see the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.